helm-unittest/helm-unittest/DOCUMENT.md

 - **suite**: *string, optional*.
 The suite name to show on test result output.

+- **values**: *array of string, optional*.
+The values files used to renders the chart, think it as the `-f, --values` options of `helm install`.
+The file path should be the relative path from the test suite file itself.

 - **templates**: *array of string, recommended*.
 The template files scope to test in this suite.
 The full chart will be rendered, however only the listed templates are filtered for validation.
 Template files that are put in a templates sub-folder can be addressed with a linux path separator.
 Also the `templates/` can be omitted.
 Using wildcards it is possible to test multiple templates without listing them one-by-one.
-Partial templates (which are prefixed with and `_`) are added automatically even if it is in a templates sub-folder, you don't need to add them.
+Partial templates (which are prefixed with and `_` or have the .tpl extension) are added automatically even if it is in a templates sub-folder, you don't need to add them.

 - **release**: *object, optional*.
 Define the `{{ .Release }}` object.
   - **name**: *string, optional*.
 The release name, default to `"RELEASE-NAME"`.